 Remember to give your feet a rest in between each wear.

 Try wearing your Birkenstocks for a few hours with a bit of rest in between.

 Your Birks should be starting to feel much more comfortable now.

 Remember to keep active.
 The more you move, the quicker you can get these bad boys broken in!

 - Day 4

 Wear your Birks without socks for about 10 -15 minutes a day, three times a day.

-Look out for any areas that rub; if you get an area which rubs you can either go back to using socks until it is better or cover the area with moleskin or a plaster.
+Look out for any areas that rub; if you get an area that rubs, you can either go back to using socks until it is better or cover the area with moleskin or a plaster.

-Often people find that the most uncomfortable place is the toe bar, if this is the case for you, revert back to wearing socks until it feels more comfortable.
+Often people find that the most uncomfortable place is the toe bar.
+If this is the case for you, revert to wearing socks until it feels more comfortable.

 However, steps 4-6 should have helped to soften the toe bed already.